Do you feel the time ticking away?

 Itemizing is more challenging to do these days with the current high standard deduction amounts.

-In 2019, approximately 75% of taxpayers took the standard deduction.
+Since 2019, approximately 75% of taxpayers have taken the standard deduction.

 However, additional tax deductions are available if you can itemize.

-Your qualifying expenses must exceed the standard deduction ($12,400 if you are single, or $24,800 if you’re married filing jointly), to itemize and maximize your deductions.
+Your qualifying expenses must exceed the standard deduction ($12,950 if you are single or $25,900 if you’re married filing jointly) to itemize and maximize your deductions.

 Consult with your tax advisor.